South East of England in Photos

 The much-conserved town has a medieval castle and Roman Catholic cathedral.
 Although smaller in population than most other parishes, it has a museum and comes second behind much larger Chichester in its number of listed buildings in West Sussex.
 The River Arun runs through the eastern side of the town.

 It was one of the boroughs reformed by the Municipal Reform Act 1835.
 From 1836 to 1889 the town had its own Borough police force with a strength of three.
 In 1974 it became part of the Arun district, and is now a civil parish with a town council.

-Arundel is home to Arundel Castle, seat of the Duke of Norfolk; and to Arundel Cathedral, seat of the (Catholic) Bishop of Arundel and Brighton.
+The town is home to Arundel Castle, seat of the Duke of Norfolk; and to the Cathedral.
 Wikipedia

 Approximately 0.92 miles – 1.49 km

 The walk starts in North Road – West Street – Waterloo Square – High Street – The Tye – High Street – Waterloo Square – North Street – Sloe Lane

 Map of Walk in